 A very small signature reflects lack of confidence to pull off day-to-day tasks.
 If it co-exists with other strokes showing low self-esteem, such as low t-bar and small personal pronoun, it becomes an inexhaustible source of diffidence.
 Whenever such a writer is in a group, he thinks he is the one who has less of every thing — looks, money, talent or success — than others.
-They are the people whose self-respect is always trampled by the crowd.
-They become an easy target because they do not protest.
-They lack the courage to speak their mind.
+They are the people whose self-respect is always trampled by the crowd, become an easy target because they do not protest and they lack the courage to speak their mind.
 After several bruises, they begin to avoid social gatherings.
 In many cases, such people develop psychological problems.
 If you have such a signature, enlarge it a bit.
 But not too much.

 (4) TRACE-BACK SIGNATURE